 At Lattin's Country Cider Mill and Farm you don't get to press your own cider, but tasting it will make you swoon.
 Then you'll want to buy jug after jug to take home.
 In addition to apples, pears and other produce for purchase, there are pumpkins to pick, farm animals to visit and lots of tasty treats to buy.

 Join the Steilacoom Historial Museum Association for a street fair featuring old-time fun.
 Press apples into cider with hand presses, stroll through the historic orchard, take part in kids' activities and eat apple pie and apple fritters.
-Kids can even take a pony ride from noon–4 p.m.
+There are pony rides for kids noon–4 p.m. and music all day.

 Make your own cider with an old-fashioned press at work, make your own scarecrow, shop a pop-up farmers market at the Historic Shell Station, blow a mini glass pumpkin (preregister for this particular activity) and lots more fun as downtown Issaquah celebrates our state's signature fruit.